Getting started with marketing for subscription-based apps

 Welcome to the twenty fifth edition of MAMA Boards, an AppsFlyer video project featuring leading mobile marketing experts on camera.
-For today’s mini whiteboard master class, we have Kate Palmer, former Director of User Acquisition for Jump Ramp Games and now an independent consultant.

 Among those currently used, subscription-based revenue models have become very popular in the last few years, beneficial to both developers and users alike for their high revenue and continuously engaging content.
 Kate walks us through the details of building her three-part UA strategy around this model, from event mapping to A/B testing to determining true install-to-subscription conversion rates, so you can get started on the right foot and dive deeper later.